Mike McCarthy: 2011–2017

 In 2012, the Packers finished with an 11–5 record that ranked them first in the NFC North Division, the first time the Packers had won two consecutive NFC North titles since the three they won from 2002 to 2004.
 McCarthy's offensive strategies led to the Packers scoring 433 points, with Aaron Rodgers passing for 4,295 yards.
-The 2012 postseason was the 28th time the franchise had secured a playoff berth.
-After beating the Minnesota Vikings in the first round they lost to the San Francisco 49ers in the Divisional Round by a score of 45–31.
+The 2012 playoffs was the 28th time the franchise had secured a playoff berth.
+After beating the Minnesota Vikings in the first round, the Packers lost on the road to the San Francisco 49ers in the Divisional Round by a score of 45–31.

 In 2013, McCarthy led the Packers to a regular season record of 8–7–1 and the NFC North title, the third consecutive division win.
 That year, McCarthy took his team to their fifth straight playoff appearance.
 During the summer of 2014, the village board of Ashwaubenon, Wisconsin voted to rename Potts Avenue “Mike McCarthy Way.”

 In 2014, McCarthy guided the Packers to their fourth consecutive NFC North title with a 12–4 record.
 The team ranked sixth in the NFL in total offense, with an average of 386 yards per game, and first in points scored, with an average of 30.4 points per game.
 In receiving yards, Jordy Nelson led the team with 1,519 yards.
 Aaron Rodgers threw for 4,381 yards and Eddie Lacy had 1,139 rushing yards.

 In November 2014, McCarthy signed a contract extension through 2018.
 With a Week 16 victory over the Tampa Bay Buccaneers, McCarthy notched his 99th win, passing Hall of Famer Vince Lombardi (98) for second on the Packers' all-time wins list, behind only Hall of Famer Curly Lambeau (212).